beep-patrick/basic-auth/README.md

 ## How to Run the App

 > #### 💡 Running in GitHub Codespaces
 > The easiest way to see this demo run is to use a GitHub Codespace.
 Codespaces provide a cloud development environment with everything pre-installed.
+You can simply visit the codespace for this project [here](https://github.com/codespaces/stunning-chainsaw-r4v9p7r9wg6q3p457?editor=web).
 Of course this demo will also run locally or on any server that can run a containerized application.

 1. Start the app